The 88th (Connaught Rangers)

 - 11 Oct David Vaughan born on 9 October 1845, son of Margaret and Pte John Vaughan.

 - 21 Nov Charlotte Emily Jeffreys born on 13 October 1845, son of Mary Nans and Maj Edmund Richard Jeffreys 88th Foot, was baptised by the Rev John Howe Le Mesurier Chaplain to the Forces Malta.

 Commissioned ensign in the 88th Regiment of Foot (Connaught Rangers) on 16 June 1825, Edmund Richard Jeffreys (1808–1889) received a brevet Lieutenant Colonelcy on 20 June 1854 and as senior major commanded the four companies of the 88th that were present at the Battle of Inkerman.
 He was wounded and returned home, taking command on 16 March 1855 of the Depôt Battalion at Parkhurst, Isle of Wight.
 He retired with the rank of Lieutenant General in 1878, and in 1881 was appointed honorary General, and Colonel of the 63rd (The West Suffolk) Regiment, later the Manchester Regiment (courtesy National Army Museum).

 1846 88th (Connaught Rangers)

 May 1846 The 88th moved from Floriana Barracks to Fort St Elmo during the annual rotation of regiments in the command.

-12 May Bachelor CSgt John Frederick Grier born in Guernsey to Mary Donoghoe, spinster and minor born in the Parish of Rathkeale in the County of Limerick, Ireland daughter of Sgt Patrick Donoghoe with the consent of her parents.
+- 12 May Bachelor CSgt John Frederick Grier born in Guernsey to Mary Donohoe, spinster and minor born in the Parish of Rathkeale in the County of Limerick, Ireland daughter of Sgt Patrick Donohoe with the consent of her parents.

 1846–47 Two soldiers drowned, and another was accidentally killed.